 6. The impact of a penalty reduction on the safety or welfare of the community;

-7. The impact of a penalty reduction on public confidence in the commission, OATH and the implementation of laws by the city;
+7. The impact of a penalty reduction on public confidence in the commission, the office of administrative trials and hearings and the implementation of laws by the city;

 8. The position of the petitioner regarding the proposed fine reduction with reference to the specific circumstances of the respondent and the violation charged; and